 Bilharzia is a parasite which passes through humans and the water supply.
 You can catch this in water which has come into contact with urine from a person who has the parasite.
 I heard that it is less likely to be in fast moving water and also stays close to the origin in the water.
 So basically close to villages around lakes and rivers.
 I had already heard that there was Bilharzia in some parts of Lake Malawi, but the advice is for anyone who goes into the lake to have a course of praziquantel 6-8 weeks after the last time you swim in the lake, this is to male sure that any ‘eggs’ have hatched so that the pills can kill them, if you take it too early then the medicine has cleared from your system before the ‘eggs’ hatch.
 People who actually live in the area or advised to take the pills every 12 months.
 The parasite starts off in the water, where it attaches to snails and reproduces.
 It then infects humans who swim in the water and have a weakness in their skin, like a wound or even a mosquito bite.
 It then travels through your bloodstream to your lungs, then liver and kidneys and intestines where it develops further until it passes out of the body.
 Hopefully not back into the lake.

 People don’t usually realise that they have the parasite until they start to see blood in their urine, which can be accompanied by some pain, but some people experience stomach pains earlier than this.
-I started to have a fever and feel stomach pains about 8 weeks after the last time I had been in the lake, although I could have got the parasite the first time I swam.
+I started to have a fever and feel stomach pains about 8 weeks after the last time I had been in the lake, although I could have gotten the parasite the first time I swam.
 I went to a local hospital as I thought the fever could be from Malaria.
 I had a Malaria test which was clear so the doctor advised me to take the pills, in two days I was fine.
 To avoid Bilharzia you can try to ask about the presence of Bilharzia in the water before swimming and not swim there.
 I couldn’t resist swimming in the beautiful waters on Lake Malawi so I decided to just buy some pills.
-The parasite is harmless anyway, so why not?
+The parasite is basically harmless anyway, so why not?

 Scabies is another kind of parasite, this one burrows into your skin to lay eggs which then hatch and burrow into your skin again.
 You commonly find small blister-like growths between your fingers and a rash under your arm pits and around your groin.
 The rash itches a lot, but scratching can lead to infection.
 You get scabies from being in close contact with another person who has scabies, this is usually prolonged skin to skin contact, like sharing a bed, but can come from borrowing their clothes or a blanket.
 I got scabies while staying with some people in Australia.
 I borrowed a blanket and about a week later I noticed the itching.
 Scabies is easy to clear up, you just need to buy some permethrin based cream.
 You should be make sure your skin is clean and then cover all of your skin, from the neck down, with the cream and leave it on for at least 8 hours.
 Scabies can also survive in your clothing and bedding for about a week, so you need to wash everything that you can in a hot wash.
 Anything you can’t wash should be wrapped in plastic and not used for a week or so.